Getting a dog first aid certification is one of the best things I’ve done as a pet parent.

 Where to Get Pet First Aid Certified

-To sign up for a pet first aid class in Seattle with Metro Dog, or to find out more, email PetFirstAid@MetroDogSeattle.com or call 206-284-3647 (DOGS).
-You can also sign up to be notified of their upcoming classes here.
+To sign up for a pet first aid class in Seattle with Metro Dog, or to find out more, visit their website or call 206-284-3647 (DOGS).

 It can also be taken online at your own pace through Walks ‘n’ Wags.

 Getting a certification in dog first aid is one of the best things you can do for your pet.